haukex/raspinotes/BaseInstall.md

 8. **Overlay Filesystem** (*optional*, continued from above!)

-	1. Create an `/etc/fstab` entry for the `data` partition, you can get the ID via `lsblk -o PARTUUID /dev/disk/by-label/data`.
-The entry might look like:
+	1. Create an `/etc/fstab` entry for the `data` partition:

+			sudo mkdir -v /data
-	   `PARTUUID=9730496b-03  /data  ext4  defaults,noatime  0  2`
+			echo "PARTUUID=$(lsblk -no PARTUUID /dev/disk/by-label/data)  /data  ext4  defaults,noatime  0  2" | sudo tee -a /etc/fstab
-	   where you should also do `sudo mkdir -v /data`.
-Then reboot.
+			cat /etc/fstab  # check format
+			sudo reboot

 	*Note:* Depending on the data being written, you may also want to add `sync` to the mount options for a little bit more protection against sudden power offs (make sure you understand the implications of this depending on the type of flash memory you're using).

 	2. `sudo mkdir -v /data/pi`, `sudo chown pi:pi /data/pi`, and `ln -svnf /data/pi /home/pi/data`

 	3. If you set up `postfix` and `alpine` above, do this:

+			ls -l /var/spool/mail  # => should normally be a symlink to ../mail !
+			sudo systemctl stop postfix
 			sudo mkdir -v /data/spool
-			sudo systemctl stop postfix
-			ls -l /var/spool/mail  # => should normally be a symlink to ../mail !
 			sudo mv -v /var/mail /data/spool/mail
 			sudo mv -v /var/spool/postfix /data/spool/postfix
 			sudo ln -svf /data/spool/mail /var/
 			sudo ln -svf /data/spool/mail /var/spool/
 			sudo ln -svf /data/spool/postfix /var/spool/
-			sudo systemctl start postfix
 			mv -v ~/mail /data/pi
 			ln -svf /data/pi/mail ~
+			sudo systemctl start postfix

+	4. Currently, `overlayroot` defaults to `recurse=1`, meaning that the `/data` partition also gets overlayed, and `raspi-config` does not support corresponding options (see also <https://github.com/RPi-Distro/raspi-config/pull/225>).
+For now, as a workaround, apply `raspi-config_overlayroot.patch` from this repository.

-	4. Later, after completing the installation, you can enable the "Overlay File System" in the "Performance Options" of `raspi-config`.
+	5. Later, after completing the installation, you can enable the "Overlay File System" in the "Performance Options" of `raspi-config`.
 Remember that if making changes that need to persist across reboots, you'll need to disable and re-enable this option, rebooting each time.

+	   Note this can also be done on the commandline:
+	   To turn **on** the overlay filesystem, `sudo raspi-config nonint do_overlayfs 0`, to turn it **off**, `sudo raspi-config nonint do_overlayfs 1`.

-	5. To integrate information on whether the overlay filesystem is enabled or not into your prompt, see `overlaycheck.sh` in this repository.
+	6. To integrate information on whether the overlay filesystem is enabled or not into your prompt, see `overlaycheck.sh` in this repository.

 9. **Miscellaneous**

-	- For network time, `sudo apt-get install --no-install-recommends ntp` and edit `/etc/ntp.conf` as appropriate.
+	- For network time, `sudo apt-get install --no-install-recommends ntp` and edit `/etc/ntpsec/ntp.conf` as appropriate.
+	  *However,* newer OSes have `systemd-timesyncd` preinstalled!

 	- If the Raspberry Pi doesn't have direct internet access after installation: